Has your child been taken or kept overseas by their other parent or a relative without your permission? Or are you worried that this might happen?

 You should also contact the Consular Directorate at the Foreign and Commonwealth Office (FCO) on 0207 008 1500.
 The FCO can tell you whether the child or children have been removed to a country that has joined the Hague Convention on International Child Abduction and provide additional help on what you can immediately do.

-The 1980 Hague Convention on the Civil Aspects of International Child Abduction is a written agreement between various countries which aims to ensure the return of an abducted child to the country where he or she normally resides or lives, so that issues of where the child should then live and contact can be decided by the courts of that country.
+The 1980 Hague Convention on the Civil Aspects of International Child Abduction is a written agreement between various countries which aims to ensure the return of an abducted child to the country where he or she normally resides or lives, so that issues of where the child should then live can be decided by the courts of that country.

 If your child or children have been removed to a Hague Convention country, then upon referral to them, the UK Central Authority will handle your case.
 They may be able to make application on your behalf under the Hague Convention to the foreign central authority.
 The FCO will not normally become involved in the case unless the UK Central Authorities ask for help.